Use the ‘meal plan rotation’ system so you can make easy meal plans in no time!

 But by keeping it simple, by cooking and eating the same things for a period, you’re putting your decisions on autopilot for a while.

-Putting a rotating meal plan for busy moms on autopilot accomplishes a lot more than saving the time it takes to sit down and meal plan.
+Putting a rotating, easy meal plan on autopilot accomplishes a lot more than saving the time it takes to sit down and meal plan.

 - Number one, you’ll save money at the grocery store because you can comfortably buy in bulk, or semi-bulk, and take advantage of sales, space in your cupboard, and conquer food waste a little easier.